Dazzybee/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 The default is `Yes` but just choose `No` here to speed up things, assuming the node is already whitelisted.

 There are two choices: Automatic or Manual configuration.
-"Automatic" is going to attempt to edit a config file and set up your plugin directory, while
-"Manual" is going to just print the required config to the screen.
+As mentioned earlier, "Automatic" is going to attempt to edit a config file and set up your plugin directory, while "Manual" is going to just print the required config to the screen.
 See what "Automatic" does:

 ```bash